onnx/onnx/docs/CONTRIBUTING.md

 ## Folder structure

 - `onnx/`: the main folder that all code lies under
-  - `onnx.proto`: the protobuf (v2.6.1) that contains all the structures
+  - `onnx.proto`: the protobuf that contains all the structures
   - `checker.py`: a utility to check whether a serialized ONNX proto is legal
+  - `shape_inference.py`: a utility to infer types and shapes for ONNX models
+  - `version_converter.py`: a utility to upgrade or downgrade version for ONNX models
+  - `parser.py`: a utility to create an ONNX model or graph from a textual representation
   - `helper.py`: tools for graph operation
   - `defs/`: a subfolder that defines the ONNX operators
   - `test/`: test files